-What school choice could mean under Trump
+What school choice could mean under DeVos

 Why charter schools caught on

-Despite the controversy, charter schools have become wildly popular; some studies have concluded that charter schools outperform other public schools on average.
+Despite their controversial nature, charter schools have become wildly popular; some studies have concluded that charter schools outperform other public schools on average.
 Some have long waiting lists and selections are often made by lottery, with parents in failing school districts pinning hope for their children on whether they receive a charter slot.

 The model has flourished because it taps into two fundamental American ideals: innovation and fairness, said educator Joe Nathan, who helped write the first charter law for Minnesota in 1992.